XRYong/Windows-Downloader/README.md

 ## Requirement:
 Windows 10 or later<br />
-4 GB of ram <br />
+2 GB of ram <br />
 A decent amount of hard disk (1 GB) <br />
-2C/4T Processor
+1C/2T Processor

 ## Recommended:
-8 GB of ram <br />
+4 GB of ram <br />
-10 GB or hard disk
+2 GB or hard disk

 ## Tutorial:
 https://youtu.be/TLQCZccivH0 <br />